sefinek24/Cloudflare-WAF-Expressions/README.md

 They are **highly recommended for Node.js applications** built on frameworks like [Express.js](https://expressjs.com) (for example).

 > [!TIP]
-> Remember to come back here from time to time.
-To make sure they remain up to date and effective against the most recent threats, these lists are updated often.
+> Remember to check back here from time to time.
+These lists are frequently updated to stay effective against the latest threats.

 <div align="center">
    <h3>>> <a href="expressions/main.md">View expressions/main.md</a> <<</h3>